-Taun Toay is Vice President and Chief of Staff of Bard College, an innovative liberal arts school in New York State.
+Taun Toay is Vice President for Enrollment and Strategic Initiatives of Bard College, an innovative liberal arts school in New York State.
 At Bard, Toay oversees strategic planning and satellite operations throughout the nation and in Germany.
 An economist by training, Toay also serves as Managing Director of the Levy Economics Institute, where he is a Research Analyst working on macroeconomic modeling and gender-aware analysis.
 He was a Fulbright research grantee to Greece for 2005–06 and an affiliate of the University of Piraeus, where his work examined the socioeconomic impacts of inflation patterns surrounding the adoption of the euro.
 Toay has also served as a visiting lecturer in the economics department at Bard College and co-edited/authored a number of papers and books, including The Burden of Our Times: The Intellectual Origins of the Global Financial Crisis.
 Toay holds an M.Phil. in economics from the New School for Social Research.

 Tiberio Vieira, a.k.a.
 Professor Tiba, has practiced the art of Capoeira for over seventeen years and currently holds the rank of Professor.
 He began his training with Mestre Jelon Vieira and continues his practice under the supervision of Mestre Jelon.
 Since moving to the United States from Brazil in 1997, Professor Tiba has taught classes for children and adults at various venues in New York City including the Alvin Ailey School, Broadway Dance Center, the Training Academy, Saint Anthony's School and the Educational Alliance.
 He has also taught at Bard College, Annadale-on-Hudson, NY; Dance Connecticut, Hartford, CT; the Cleo Parker Robinson Summer Festival, Denver, CO; Oberlin College, Oberlin, OH; and Capoeira Luanda, Istanbul, Turkey.
 He has also performed regularly throughout the United States and internationally in Pusan, South Korea at the Pusan Film Festival, as well as in Tokyo, Japan and Toronto, Canada.
 In addition, Mr. Vieira has appeared in TNT's "Martial Artists of the 20th Century," the New York Film Academy's "Fascinado Pela Capoeira," the PBS series, "Egg: The Arts Show," GQ Magazine, Free Magazine, LXTV/NBC’s "Spotlight of the Week", Getty Images and a television commercial for Subway Restaurants.
 He holds a Bachelor of Fine Arts degree in Electronic Design and Multimedia from City College of New York.